AdeyaOduor/CRUDjs/README.md

 // Create the POST /users Endpoint for adding data to the database by typing the following in terminal npm install uuid //generate a unique ID for each user you will be creating.
 // import the uuid package inside the users.js file
+//Here are the steps to follow to make a POST request on Postman:

+    Go to Postman
+    Open a new request tab
+    Select "POST" from the list of available HTTP methods In the URL field, enter the full URL where you want to send the POST request (http://localhost:5000/users) Click on the "Body" tab in the request window.
+    Choose the format in which you want to send your POST data (choose JSON).
+    Enter the data you want to send in the request body.
+This data should match the format expected by the server.
+    Finally, click on “Send”